 Voice Over Self Direction

 Because so much voiceover work is done alone, one needs to be able to make strong choices and self-direct on their own.
-This app ($4.99) from voiceover coach and casting director Mary Lynn Wissner breaks down voiceover casting’s five most frequent directions to help fine-tune actors’ ability to excel independently.
-VO Self Direction also provides actors with sample scripts, sample audio, and an index of emotions and triggers to enhance a read.
+This app from voiceover coach and casting director Mary Lynn Wissner breaks down voiceover casting’s five most frequent directions to help fine-tune actors’ ability to excel independently.
+Voice Over Self Direction also provides actors with sample scripts, sample audio, and an index of emotions and triggers to enhance a read.

 This one’s more for the newbie voiceover actor or simply for new media makers who want to have some fun playing around with dubbing audio and narrations.
 The free app takes pre-existing visual content and allows users to narrate commentary.
 Who’s up for a bad lip reading?
 The app also comes with 18 free audio effects, with more available at the store.